 What follows is the most recent stage in a page-one redraft of Carrion.
 Yesterday I submitted this treatment to the Euroscript Screen Story Competition 2012 primarily because it gave me a deadline.
-I like deadlines.
-They focus the mind.
-Give me reason to make a decision.
-And stop exploring the myriad of options available when developing a character and their story.
-When my partner read it.
-She thought “it’s very pro-drugs.”
-I don’t disagree.
-But on reflection I actually think it is less pro-drug.
-And more anti-prohibition.
+I like deadlines, they focus the mind, give me reason to make a decision, and stop exploring the myriad of options available when developing a character and their story.
+When my partner read it, she thought “it’s very pro-drugs”.
+I don’t disagree, but I think it’s less pro-drug, and more anti-prohibition.

 Carrion is a science fiction thriller about the cruelty of prohibition.